 The review, led by Human Resources, was undertaken in close liaison with the then Pro-Vice Chancellor for Research & Innovation, and colleagues within Research & Innovation Services (now Research Services).
 It involved seeking input from the key internal and external stakeholders including Faculty Directors of Research & Innovation, The UK Research Integrity Office (UKRIO - an independent charity), the University's Research & Innovation Committee and Trade Union representatives, as well as taking into consideration the useful resources identified with Annexe II of the Concordat.

-This procedure has subsequently been updated as needed (e.g. revisions are currently underway to ensure compliance with new Research Council reporting requirements).
+This procedure has subsequently been updated as needed (e.g. to ensure compliance with funder reporting requirements).